taconi/plugin-channel/README.md

 * [`gzplugin`](https://github.com/dzmanto/gzplugin4micro) - Read and write .gzip files.
 * [`manager`](https://codeberg.org/micro-plugins/manager) - Provides a way to manage linters, formatters, commands, keybindings, settings, plugins.
 * [`preview`](https://github.com/weebi/micro-preview) - A very simple plugin to preview markdown in a second editor pane using pandoc.
+* [`urlopen`](https://github.com/pjg11/micro-urlopen) - A plugin for the micro text editor to add support for opening URLs in text files.

 ## Adding your own plugin